Hyle-org/devhub-hyle/docs/concepts/proof-generation.md

 ### Choose how you prove

-Proving schemes are the cryptographic protocols that make zero-knowledge proofs usable.
-We support as many as we can, giving you the flexibility to choose the most suitable protocol for your specific use case.
+We support as many proving schemes we can, giving you the flexibility to choose the most suitable protocol for your specific use case.

 We've written templates for some of [our supported programs](../reference/supported-proving-schemes.md).
 Clone them to [get started](../quickstart/your-first-smart-contract.md) with smart contract writing.